paulscherrerinstitute/ecmccfg/hugo/content/manual/knowledgebase/hardware/host.md

 #- Set affinity of ecmc_rt (core 5)
 epicsThreadSetAffinity ecmc_rt 5
 ```
-If more than one ecmc ioc is running on the server, then make sure the ecmc_rt threads run on differnt cores.
+If more than one ecmc ioc is running on the server, then make sure the ecmc_rt threads run on different cores.

-Also other threads might take a lot of resources, for instace the epics thread "cbLow":
+Also other threads might take a lot of resources, for instance the epics thread "cbLow":
 ```
 afterInit "epicsThreadSetAffinity cbLow 6"
 ```